-Since 1997, the Ohio FAIR Plan, with the approval of the Mine Subsidence Insurance Governing Board, has partnered with the Ohio Department of Natural Resources (ODNR) Division of Mineral Resource Management's (MRM) AML Section to undertake an outreach program that addresses the hazards of constructing residential housing above abandoned underground mines in the counties where mine subsidence coverage is available.
+Since 1997, the Ohio FAIR Plan, with the approval of the Mine Subsidence Insurance Governing Board, has partnered with the Ohio Department of Natural Resources (ODNR) Division of Mineral Resource Management's (MRM) Abandoned Mine Land Program (AML) to undertake an outreach program that addresses the hazards of constructing residential housing above abandoned underground mines in the counties where mine subsidence coverage is available.

-In 2002, ODNR expanded the outreach initiative by creating the AML Development Guide that included information and illustrations of the hazards associated with abandoned mine lands and referenced the Ohio FAIR Plan as a resource for information on past subsidence complaints.
-The guide was used in a comprehensive outreach effort to reach out to local officials in all coal bearing counties concerning the hazards of abandoned mine lands.
+In 2002, ODNR expanded the outreach initiative by creating the AML Development Guide Ask Before You Build that included information and illustrations of the hazards associated with abandoned mine land and referenced the Ohio FAIR Plan as a resource for information on past subsidence complaints.
+The guide was used in a comprehensive outreach effort to reach out to local officials in all coal bearing counties concerning the hazards of abandoned mine land.
 From 2002 through 2011, copies of the guide were mailed biennially to legislators, township trustees, county commissioners, county engineers, county auditors, local health districts, and regional planning commissions.

-MRM also partnered with the ODNR Division of Soil & Water Resources as well as the Soil and Water Conservation Districts (SWCD) to assist with distribution of the AML Development Guides to the public at the county level, which were mailed biennially to the SWCDs in 37 counties.
-The guide is now available on the ODNR website or by request.
+MRM also partnered with the ODNR Division of Soil & Water Resources as well as the Soil and Water Conservation Districts (SWCD) to assist with distribution guide to the public at the county level.
+The guide is now available on the ODNR website (minerals/pdf.aml/amlguide.pdf) or by request.

-In 2004 the outreach effort was enhanced once again when the Ohio FAIR Plan and ODNR collaborated to develop a web based abandoned mine locator to assist the public and local officials in identifying the location of abandoned underground mines before development begins.
+In 2004, the outreach effort was enhanced once again when the Ohio FAIR Plan and ODNR collaborated to develop a web based abandoned mine locator to assist the public and local officials in identifying the location of abandoned underground mines before development begins.
 The mine locator is an interactive website that shows the location of abandoned underground mines in relationship to any address or point of interest.
 Also in 2004, a 17-minute video was developed.
-The video compliments the AML Development Guide and is a resource for information concerning abandoned mine lands.
+The video compliments the AML Development Guide and is a resource for information concerning abandoned mine land.
 In 2011 the guide and video were updated.

-Currently, AML Development Guide, video, and mine locator are available to everyone on line at:
+Currently, the AML Development Guide, video, and mine locator are available free to everyone online at:

-http://minerals.ohiodnr.gov/abandoned-mineland-reclamation/mine-locators
+minerals.ohiodnr.gov/abandoned-mine-land-reclamation/mine-locators